LucasMacchi/MovieRating_Back/README.md

     -/patch-user ---> This route will change user username and sent an email informing about the change

     -/:id ---> This route will return an user, the id can be either the email or the id of the user

+Review Routes:
+    -/create ---> This route will create a new Review

+    -/:id ---> This route will return reviews, if you use type "m" use the id of a movie, "u" user id, "r" review id